geb/geb/doc/manual/src/chapters/040-pages.md

         assert at(HelpPage)
     }

-Which is equivalent to calling the browser's `page(Class)` method to change the type of the page instance, after the `click()` call on the content.
+The `to` value will be implictly used as an argument to the content's `click()` method, effectively setting the new page type.
+See the section on [clicking content][clicking] for how this changes the browser's page object.

-The value can also be a list of potential pages…
+The list variant can also be used…

-    class ExamplePage extends Page {
     static content = {
-            helpLink(to: [HelpPage, SomeOtherPage]) { $("a", text: "Help") }
+        loginButton(to: [LoginSuccessfulPage, LoginFailedPage]) { $("input.loginButton") }
     }
-    }

-When the value is a list, each page will be tried in turn via its `verifyAt()` method.
-The first page whose `verifyAt()` method returns true is set as the new page.
-This is useful for when a link or button (or any content really) could send the browser to a number of different pages when it is clicked.

-> See the section below on [clicking content][#clicking_content] for more on this.
+Which on click set's the brower's page to be the first page in the list whose at checker returns true.
+This is equivalent to the `page(List<Class>)` method which is explained in the section on [changing pages][changing-pages].

 ## “At” Verification